-This position provides a liaison between the executive team and the EMT.
+This position provides a liaison between the senior team and the EMT.
 Work with PIO and IC to coordinate media releases associated with inter-governmental cooperation issues.
 Monitor incident operations to identify potential inter-organizational problems.

 Dependent on the type and duration of an incident additional personnel may be added to the EMT/EOC staff.
-These may include purchasing specialist or subject matter experts related to the incident.
+These may include purchasing specialists or subject matter experts related to the incident.
 Additional support staff may be added to serve in a variety of roles to include scribes and runners.